---syms

-Print the symbol table entries of the file.
-This is similar to the information provided by the 'nm' program.
+--syms Print the symbol table entries of the file.
+This is similar to the information provided by the 'nm' program, although the display format is different.
+The format of the output depends upon the format of the file being dumped, but there are two main types.
+One looks like this: